gagana05/Simple-Load_Balancing/README.md

     o Health probe: Health-probe (HTTP:80)
     o Session Persistence: None

+## WORKING

+Use the IP of the loadbalancer on your web server.
+Either VM1 or VM2 would respond.
+On disabling any one of the VM's VM1/VM2 you could see the other VM i.e VM2/VM1 response.

 ## NOTE
 The given configuration and naming is only for reference.